Here’s a few examples of how I may help YOU…

 I’m Dan Gardoqui (he-him) and I live with my family near the Maine seacoast – lands that have been inhabited by indigenous people for over 12,000 years.
 Specifically, this land is the traditional territory of the Accominta People of the Penacook Tribe of the Wabanaki Confederacy – at least, that’s what I’ve learned – but much indigenous history has been altered, erased and whitewashed, so please forgive me if inaccurate.
 I’m always open to learning more.

 Wabanaki peoples have stewarded this land for countless generations and continue to live here today, despite centuries of the devastating cultural and individual effects of colonization.
 I affirm their inherent sovereignty in this territory, support their efforts for land and water protection and restoration and for cultural healing and recovery.
 In addition to acknowledging this important history, I’m also committed to learning to be a helpful ally of the indigenous people of this place.
-To learn more, about Wabanaki health, wellness & self-determination, click here.
+To learn more and support Wabanaki health, wellness & self-determination, please support:

 Life’s a journey…let me be YOUR Guide